Jekyll One

 3 The modifier can be used to set the e.g the color (md-blue), an animation (fa-pulsed) or the orientation (fa-rotate-45)

-Click on the VIEW button VIEW to see how it’s looks alike
+Click the VIEW button to see what it looks like

 mdi:home[2x, mdi-pulsed ml-3 mr-2 mb-2] Symbol icon (pulsed) +